lspitzley/bfor206_spring2023/homework/Homework 3.md

 1. What is your method to choose a post or comment to respond to?
    What are the pros and cons of your method?
 (2pts)

+   Write the response to this in your Jupyter Notebook or document it in the function docstring.

 2. Provide two examples of posts or comments that your bot would respond to.
 (2pts)